Mortgage bankers Vs mortgage brokers: why use a mortgage broker?

 Why should you use a mortgage broker?

 With a better understanding of what a mortgage broker actually does, the next question is obvious: should you use a mortgage broker?
-Although there are positives to going straight to a bank, many home buyers find that they prefer using a mortgage broker for the following reasons:
+Although some people may be happy to go straight to a single bank or building society, many home buyers find that it is better to use a mortgage broker for the following reasons:

 A mortgage broker can save you money